frosit/magerun-rewritetoolset/docs/commands.md

 __options__

 * --max-age : maximum age in days for rewrites in core_url_rewrite to be added to the master whitelist for safekeeping, default: 60
-* --debug : dumps json in each step for debugging (merging, create segments, query segments)
+* --debug : dumps JSON in each step for debugging (merging, create segments, query segments)